arpitv970/portfolio-reboot/CONTRIBUTING.md

 First off, thank you for considering contributing to Portfolio Reboot!
 This project is an open-source learning experiment, and contributions from the community are welcome.

+## About This Project

+This is my **personal learning journey built in public**.
+I'm experimenting with modern web technologies (Astro, GraphQL, NestJS, TypeORM) and sharing everything openly.

+### Why I Built This in Public

+- **Learning Together** - We all learn better when we share our journey
+- **Transparency** - Real projects have bugs, iterations, and mistakes - that's okay!
+- **Community Growth** - Your contributions help both of us learn

+### Feel Free to Fork and Build Your Own

+This project is **completely open**.
+You can:
+- Fork it and build your own portfolio
+- Use parts of it in your projects
+- Learn from the code and implementation
+- Modify it however you want

+If you do use this project, a small credit or shoutout would be amazing (but not required).
+It motivates me to keep building in public!

 ## Table of Contents

 - [Code of Conduct](#code-of-conduct)